Think the Ivies Are Impossible to Afford? Think Again!

 Tuition and Fees

-The first expense that makes college at the Ivy leagues so expensive is the tuition and fees.
+The first expense that makes college at the Ivy League so expensive is the tuition and fees.
 These are the costs that are constantly rising, with no end in sight.
-Every school has a different increase they expect each year with some costs rising several thousands between spring and fall of the next year.
+Every school has a different increase they expect each year with some costs rising several thousand between the spring and fall of the next year.
 The Ivy leagues are transparent about how much an Ivy League education costs, providing a detailed calculation of how much students can expect to pay each year.

 The cost of taking classes for a year at an Ivy League school ranges from $51,904 to $ 60,944.